ibexa/documentation-developer/docs/search/sort_clause_reference/shipment_createdat_sort_clause.md

 edition: commerce
 ---

-# Shipment Created Sort Clause
+# Shipment CreatedAt Sort Clause

 The `CreatedAt` Sort Clause sorts search results by the date and time when the shipment was created.